JeredLinares/BenjiLand/02_benji_music_box_v0.1/03_Signal_Generator/README.md

 # Signal Generator
+Generate data to test that speaker works.
+- Components to Test:
+  - Data
+  - Code
+  - Circuit

+## Author
+2025 01 23
 JD Linares
-2025 01 23
-Generate data to test that speaker works.
-- Components: Data / Code / Circuit

-# Data
+## Data
 Creates a .raw file to emulate what the music will look like.
 Contains a middle C tone wave form sampled at 44.1kHz with 16bit unsigned integers
 Period of middle C is 0.00383 seconds